 If simplicity is what you are looking for, this is about as simple as it gets.
 One telephone call or login to your broker per year and your Dogs of the Dow portfolio is ready to go.
-And to make it even simpler, just select your Dogs of the Dow bookmark on the last day of the calendar year and the official Dogs of the Dow will be listed for your convenience.
+And to make it even simpler, just visit Dogs of the Dow on the last day of the calendar year and the official Dogs of the Dow will be listed for your convenience.
 Don’t miss out on important revisions to the official Dogs of the Dow.
 Get our free Dogs of the Dow Newsletter.

 Small Dog Steps: Some of you may be interested in trying to outperform even the traditional Dogs of the Dow.
 Well, we have a way that historically has done just that.
 On the last day of any given year, select the ten highest yielding stocks as you normally would.
 Of these ten Dogs simply select the five Dogs with the lowest stock price and you will have what we call the Small Dogs of the Dow (sometimes referred to as the Puppies of the Dow).
 Then get in touch with your broker and invest an equal dollar amount in each of these five high yielding, low priced stocks.
 Then hold these five “Small Dogs of the Dow” for one year.